 Strong Demand for Vet Techs in Maine

-According to the Bureau of Labor Statistics, Maine currently employs 740 veterinary technicians (BLS, 2015).
+According to the Bureau of Labor Statistics, Maine currently employs 740 veterinary technicians (BLS, 2017).
 Vet techs in Maine work in private veterinary practice, animal shelters, and educational facilities.
-In the U.S., the overall demand for vet techs is expected to grow by 19% from 2014 to 2024, which is much faster than the average of all occupations.
-Things are not quite as optimistic in Maine specifically, but demand in the state is still expected to grow by 14% over the same period, according to CareerOneStop.
-This growth rate means an additional 90 jobs for vet techs in Maine.
+In the U.S., the overall demand for vet techs is expected to grow by 20% from 2016 to 2026, which is much faster than the average of all occupations (7%).
+Things are not quite as optimistic in Maine specifically, but demand in the state is still expected to grow by 14% between 2014 and 2024, according to CareerOneStop.
+This growth rate means an additional 100 jobs for vet techs in Maine.

 As with any occupation, the distinct region or city where one seeks employment can have an impact on job availability as well as salary.